nmxmxh/master-ovasabi/docs/generated/internal/repository/README.md

 ### BaseRepository

-BaseRepository provides common database functionality
+BaseRepository provides common database functionality.

 #### Methods

 ##### BeginTx

-BeginTx starts a new transaction
+BeginTx starts a new transaction.

 ##### CommitTx

-CommitTx commits a transaction
+CommitTx commits a transaction.

 ##### GenerateMasterName

-GenerateMasterName creates a standardized name for master records
+GenerateMasterName creates a standardized name for master records.

 ##### GetContext

-GetContext returns the context, possibly with transaction
+GetContext returns the context, possibly with transaction.

 ##### GetDB

-GetDB returns the database connection
+GetDB returns the database connection.

 ##### RollbackTx

-RollbackTx rolls back a transaction
+RollbackTx rolls back a transaction.

 ##### WithTx

-WithTx returns a new repository with transaction
+WithTx returns a new repository with transaction.

 ### CacheInvalidationPattern

-CacheInvalidationPattern represents a pattern for cache invalidation
+CacheInvalidationPattern represents a pattern for cache invalidation.

 ### CachedMasterRepository

-CachedMasterRepository wraps a MasterRepository with caching
+CachedMasterRepository wraps a MasterRepository with caching.

 #### Methods

 ##### Create

-Create creates a master record with cache invalidation
+Create creates a master record with cache invalidation.

 ##### Delete

-Delete deletes a master record with cache invalidation and locking
+Delete deletes a master record with cache invalidation and locking.

 ##### Get